 Get ready for the easiest homemade fabric softener recipe.

-I’m sharing this recipe for DIY on how to make your own liquid fabric softener.
-As a bonus, we’ve included recipes for homemade dryer sheets and copy cat fabric softener crystals.
+I’m sharing this DIY recipe for making your own liquid fabric softener.
+As a bonus, we’ve included recipes for homemade dryer sheets and copycat fabric softener crystals.

 This homemade fabric softener is easy to make and stores nicely.